yukkymukky/valsim-t2-players/README.md

 Just install puppeteer, and you'll be good to go.

+It was also meant for multiple stage scraping...but I didn't go through with it, and that part of the code is still there even though it does nothing lol....

 Limitations:
 1. Inaccurate stat calculations
 2. Unable to get player's real age